 Channeltivity's Deal Registration module gives you a lot of flexibility in creating workflows to manage the Deal Registration approval process.
-The Registration Status field on the Deal Registration indicates the Step in the workflow.
-The field is visible to all types of Users, but can only be changed by an Internal User.
+The approval process is managed using the Registration Status field on the Deal Registration.
+The field is visible to all types of Users, but can only be edited by Internal Users with Deal Registration access.

-This article takes you through some common Deal workflow configurations and explains how the different Workflow Step types can be used.
+This article takes you through some common Deal workflow configurations and explains how the different types of Steps can be used.